WhereIsMyParcel/wimp/README.md

 INSTALLING:
 1) Execute the database.sql script in the folder Database(.sql) in a MySql database running in localhost at 3306 port with username: root, password: "" .
 It will be implemented that can be reached database from anywhere. <br/>
-2) Create a folder called wimp in Tomcat webapps folder.
+2) Create a folder called wimp in Tomcat webapps folder.<br/>
-3) In wimp folder paste all files and folders from WIMP GitHub Source Code.
+3) In wimp folder paste all files and folders from WIMP GitHub Source Code.<br/>
-4) Run Tomcat
+4) Run Tomcat<br/>
-5) Open a Web Browser and in the URL search bar copy this link 'http://localhost:8080/wimp/index.html'.
+5) Open a Web Browser and in the URL search bar copy this link 'http://localhost:8080/wimp/index.html'.<br/>

 6) ENJOY!!!!